 Most-Opened Sales Emails: Your newsletters and promotional campaigns are likely sent via a bulk email system.
-Be sure to review open and click-through data in there, but don’t forget to also review the same information in your CRM.
+Be sure to review open and click-through data in there, but don’t forget to also review the same information in your CRM for sales.

 Impactful Ad Campaigns: Who seems to generate the best ad campaign concepts?
 If you’re using projects to sequence and track campaigns, you can quickly build a report to uncover this information.